 CANEGROWERS is representing the industry on Queensland State Disaster Management committees and working groups that meet at least weekly to consider supply chain, workplace health and safety, workforce availability and business continuity impacts.
 We are also meeting at least weekly with the National Farmers' Federation and the Federal Agriculture Minister to talk about the national policy response.

 CANEGROWERS has convened an Australian sugar industry working group to assess and plan for the short, medium and long term impacts of the COVID-19 outbreak.
 It brings together on regular teleconferences, grower representatives with people from the mills, marketers and port facilities to work through possible scenarios and ensure there is cooperation at every level.
 Read the full media release here

 While the situation is constantly changing, please be assured that CANEGROWERS is continuing, as always, to work on your behalf.
-Your CANEGROWERS staff will be supporting sugarcane growers through this time of upheaval but it has become necessary to change some of the ways in which we operate.
+Your CANEGROWERS staff will be supporting sugarcane growers through this time of upheaval although at times it may be necessary to change some of the ways in which we operate.